Estonian nationalism: Emergence of Estonian national identity in the 19th century

 The Estonian nationalist movement eventually, after the 1917 collapse of the Russian Empire, led to the Estonian Declaration of Independence and the foundation of the independent democratic Republic of Estonia in 1918.
 On February 24, 1918, the Republic of Estonia was proclaimed and secured its independence in the following Estonian War of Independence of 1918-1920.

-In June 1940, Estonia was invaded and occupied by the Stalinist Soviet Union, introducing a totalitarian state and a terror regime.
-With the outbreak of war between Nazi Germany and the Soviet Union in 1941, many nationalists in Estonia thought that they would have an opportunity to create an independent country once again, and collaborated with the German occupation administration and military units.
-However, the German treatment of the local population quickly put an end to this.
+In June 1940, Estonia was invaded and occupied by the Soviet Union, introducing a totalitarian state and a terror regime.
+With the outbreak of war between Nazi Germany and the Soviet Union in 1941, many nationalists in Estonia thought they would have an opportunity to create an independent country once again, and collaborated with the German occupation administration and military units.
+However, the German treatment of the local population quickly put an end to this prospect.

-The "Forest Brethren" was a loose set of Estonian nationalist guerilla units that first took up arms against the Red Army and against the Soviet occupation authorities in 1941, and followed their armed resistance after the 1944 Soviet reconquest of Estonia.
-The Estonian anti-Soviet guerillas were not exclusively ethnic Estonians, but included also Ingrians, Latvians, Russians, and Jews.
-For several years after World War II, the Estonian nationalist guerilla fighters directed their military actions against the Stalinist Soviet regime in Estonia.
+The "Forest Brethren" was a loose set of Estonian nationalist guerrilla units that first took up arms against the Red Army and the Soviet occupation authorities in 1941, and followed their armed resistance after the 1944 Soviet reconquest of Estonia.
+The Estonian anti-Soviet guerrillas were not exclusively ethnic Estonians, but included also Ingrians, Latvians, Russians, and Jews.
+For several years after World War II, the Estonian nationalist guerrilla fighters directed their military actions against the Soviet occupation authorities in Estonia.
 Many members of these nationalist units saw themselves as the armed wing of the Estonian people in its struggle for Estonian independence.

 Estonian Forest Brethren maintain a prominent and symbolic role in Estonian history and the quest for Estonian independence.
 They have been deemed as illegal insurgents or terrorist groups by the former Soviet and current Russian historiography.

+Ideas of Estonia having a Nordic identity have been part of Estonian nationalist discourse.